-Emperador, the world's largest brandy company and owner of the world's 5th largest producer of Scotch whisky in the world by capacity (Source: Scotch Whisky Industry Review, 2020), reported P51.6 billion revenues in 2019 as compared to P47.1 billion in 2018, rising 10% year-on-year as both of its segments registered growths, resulting in a stable net profit of P6.8 billion.
+Emperador, the world's largest brandy company and owner of the world's 5th largest Scotch whisky manufacturer in the world, reported P51.6 billion revenues in 2019 as compared to P47.1 billion in 2018, rising 10% year-on-year as both of its segments registered growths, resulting in a stable net profit of P6.8 billion.
 Excluding the P272 million impairment of certain trademarks in 2019, net profit climbed 4.0% to P7.1 billion and the portion attributable to owners rose 5% to P7.0 billion.